 Museums protect valuable historic resources for community enjoyment.
 Residents are welcome to learn from the exhibits and amenities they have to offer.
-Although there are no museums in the Town of Richford, several museums are located in close proximity to the Town.24
+There are a number of museums in and near Waushara County.

 - Waushara County Museum is housed in the former county jail in Wautoma.
 The Waushara County Historical Society maintains several exhibits detailing the genealogy, antiques, and the history of the sheriffs department.
 The original doors and bars of the jail cells have been preserved.
 Other nearby museums are located in the Oshkosh and Appleton areas. - Pioneer Museum is located in the Village of Wild Rose.
 This museum encompasses the Victorian era home of Elisha and Jane Stewart, Pioneer Hall (bank and drug store), a country school, barn and carriage house. - Woodland Indian Mounds in Whistler Park.
-These historic earthen structures were constructed by Woodland Indians during the period of 650 to 1200 AD. - Hancock Public Library is housed in a fully restored historic firehouse.
+These historic earthen structures were constructed by Woodland Indians during the period of 650 to 1200 AD. - Quarry Park in Redgranite.
+In 1995, this popular quarry site was designated as a village park.
+Remains of some of the old quarry works can still be seen from the walking path that surrounds the quarry. - Hancock Public Library in the Village of Hancock is a fully restored historic firehouse. - Berlin Historical Society Museum is located in Berlin, Wisconsin. - Clark Schoolhouse located in Riverside Park in Berlin.
+The little white school house was built in 1863 and was moved to its present location in 1963.